 The ACP's annual Digital Dentistry Symposium is intended for dental professionals who are interested in state-of-the-art digital solutions for the treatment of restorative patients.
 Attendees learn best practices and see actual clinical workflows for digital treatments ranging from individual tooth restoration to complex rehabilitation.

-With breakout sessions for non-owners, owners, and advanced operators, this symposium is designed to meet the needs of practitioners who are new to the use of digital systems as well as those looking to deepen their expertise in the area.
+Held annually, this symposium is designed to meet the needs of practitioners who are new to the use of digital systems as well as those looking to deepen their expertise in the area.